Learn how to make a simple and delicious frittata with tons of variation ideas! Perfect for a savory breakfast, brunch, or even dinner!

 Frittata is a blank canvas.
 You can mix and match various ingredients to create flavor combinations that you like.

-Vegetables.
-For vegetables in frittata, the options are endless.
-You can add onions, bell peppers, potatoes, carrots, zucchini, asparagus, and other veggies of your choice.
+- Vegetables.
+The possibilities are endless: you can add onions, bell peppers, potatoes, carrots, zucchini, asparagus, and other veggies of your choice.

-Herbs.
-There is nothing worse than a frittata that tastes bland.
-One way to make your frittata taste better is to use herbs.
+- Herbs.
 Chives, thyme, rosemary, parsley, and mint will instantly make your frittata more aromatic.

 More savory breakfast recipes to try